-Further guidance is provided in Further detailed policies are provided in Volume 2 of SLC's LDP 2: Chapter 7 Natural and Historic Environment.
+South Lanarkshire Council Local Development Plan establishes the main principles of the policy to protect the WHS and its setting from inappropriate development.
 This is a material consideration in the planning process.
 The central aim is to protect the 'critical heritage capital' of the WHS, which are those features which are irreplaceable, such as the listed buildings and skylines.
+Falls of Clyde Visitors Centre.